 Top therapists are making quite a bit – on average, salaries for the highest-paid psychologists can reach up to $167,000.
 Of course, what you earn will depend on several factors, like your location and educational background.

 No matter your current situation, it’s worth considering if psychology is a good career path for you!

 How much does a licensed therapist earn in MA?

 A licensed therapist in Massachusetts earns an average annual salary of $91,585.
-Entry-level salaries start at $70,000 a year, while the most experienced professionals make up to $161,200 a year.
+Entry-level salaries start at $70,000 annually, while the most experienced professionals make up to $161,200 yearly.

 How does Amwell work?

-Amwell is an easy-to-use platform that allows people to quickly connect with healthcare professionals from the comfort of their own home.
-Patients can easily access medical care and advice 24/7 via secure video conferencing with doctors, therapists, and psychiatrists.
+Amwell is an easy-to-use platform allowing people to connect with healthcare professionals from their homes quickly.
+Patients can access medical care and advice 24/7 via secure video conferencing with doctors, therapists, and psychiatrists.